4-HO-MiPT: Legal status

+Canada

+4-HO-MiPT is not a controlled substance in Canada as of 2025.

 Russia

 4-HO-MiPT is in Schedule 1 in Russia as an analog of 4-hydroxytryptamine.

 Sweden

 Sveriges riksdags health ministry Statens folkhälsoinstitut classified 4-HO-MiPT as "health hazard" under the act Lagen om förbud mot vissa hälsofarliga varor (translated Act on the Prohibition of Certain Goods Dangerous to Health) as of 1 November 2005, in regulation SFS 2005:733 listed as "4-hydroxi-N,N-metylisopropyltryptamin (4-HO-MIPT)", making it illegal to sell or possess.

 United Kingdom

 The substance could also be considered illegal in the United Kingdom under the Misuse of Drugs Act 1971.

 United States

 4-HO-MiPT is an unscheduled drug in the United States.
 However, it is arguably an analog of psilocin, which could lead to prosecution under the Federal Analog Act.